Bureau of Indian Affairs: Bureau of Indian Affairs (1824–present)

 The abolition of the factory system left a vacuum within the U.S. government regarding Native American relations.
 The Bureau of Indian Affairs was formed on March 11, 1824, by Secretary of War John C. Calhoun, who created the agency as a division within his department, without authorization from the United States Congress.
 He appointed McKenney as the first head of the office, which went by several names.
 McKenney preferred to call it the "Indian Office", whereas the current name was preferred by Calhoun.

+The Bureau was initially organized by region, with commissions for Superintendents of Indian Affairs granted to prominent citizens in each region of the southern, midwestern and western United States.
+These superindenents were authorized to negotiate with tribes and oversaw Indian agents in their assigned region.
+The bureau was eventually reorganized in 1878, with superintendencies removed.
+These were eventually replaced with regional offices, which continue today.

 The Removal Era (1830–1850)

 The BIA's goal to protect domestic and dependent nations, was reaffirmed by the 1831 court case Cherokee Nation v.
 Georgia.
 The Supreme Court originally refused to hear the case, because the Cherokee nation was not an independent state and could not litigate in the federal court.
 It was not until the court case Worcester v.
 Georgia, when Chief Justice John Marshall allowed Native American tribes to be recognized as "domestic dependent nations."
 These court cases set precedent for future treaties, as more Native tribes were recognized as domestic and dependent nations.

 This period was encompassed by westward expansion and the removal of Native Nations.
 In 1833 Georgians fought for the removal of the Cherokee Nation from the state of Georgia.
 Despite the rulings of Worcester v.
 Georgia, President Jackson and John C. Calhoun created a plan for removal.
 The removal of the Cherokee Nation occurred in 1838 and was accompanied by the Treaty of 1846.
 When reparations from the treaty were unfulfilled, the Senate Committee on the Indian Affairs made the final settlement in 1850.
 This settlement, "supported the position of the Cherokee that the cost of maintaining the tribesman during their removal and the years upkeep after their arrival West should be paid by the federal government, and the expense of the removal agents should be paid as well."

 In 1832 Congress established the position of Commissioner of Indian Affairs.
-In 1849 Indian Affairs was transferred to the U.S. Department of the Interior.
+In 1849 Indian Affairs was transferred to the newly established U.S. Department of the Interior.
 In 1869, Ely Samuel Parker was the first Native American to be appointed as commissioner of Indian affairs.